wundergraph/cosmo/rfc/distributed-operation-cache.md

 - Total request count

 The Top-N computation is done for a specific time interval e.g. 3-72 hour (configurable).
 The operations are sorted by the pre-execution time and request count.
 The Top-N operations are then pushed to the distributed operation cache.
 Manual operations have a higher priority than automatic operations.
 This means when the cache capacity is reached, manual operations are moved to the cache first and automatic operations are removed.

+### Cache update process

+The router checks periodically for updates of the distributed operation cache.
+The cache is updated explicitly when the router starts and when the schema changes.
+The cache is loaded and all operations are pre-planned before the router accepts traffic.
+The cache is updated in the background and doesn't block the router from accepting traffic.

+### Platform integration

+For containerized environments like Kubernetes, users should use the readiness probe to ensure that the router is ready to accept traffic.
+Setting not to small values for the readiness probe timeout is recommended to ensure that the router has enough time to prepare the cache.
+For schema updates after startup, this process is transparent to the environment and clients because the new Graph schema isn't swapped until the cache is warmed up.

 ### Cosmo UI integration